 I heard these thoughts from John but his irony was not appreciated by Freddie and Sasha who huffed with disapproval and hurried onward, clearly ‘in charge’ and above this kind of flippancy.
 I had to stifle a laugh, afraid they would get cross with me too.
 But they seemed further away and quite cool whilst John felt warm and near.

 ‘Now you can read my thoughts too!
 See how easy it is?’

 ‘I’m confused,’ I told him, ‘if I’ve no mouth, no vocal chords, how can I speak?
 How can you hear me and I hear you?
 What distinguishes my talking from my private thoughts?’

 ‘It’s a question of degrees of intensity.
 We all have a kind of inner voice and an outer voice.
 It isn’t that much different to when we were alive.
 We’re talking now with our inner voices.
-You listened—and will unfortunately have to keep on and on listening to Freddie’s outer voice.
+You listened—and will unfortunately have to keep on and on and on—listening to Freddie’s outer voice.
 In no time at all you’ll have it all under control.’

 ‘Can Sasha and Freddie hear us now?’